illCorp/illlocation/README.md

 **Associate with a model in your host application**

-This model will only have one *checkin*, because a store will not move.
+This model will only have one *Illlocation::Checkin*, because a store will not move.
 If the store is delete, the checkin is deleted.

 ````
 class Store < ActiveRecord::Base